Bob picks out some colourful fish that are suitable for temperate aquariums despite often being sold in the tropical tanks of the local fish shops.

 Water chemistry: pH 6.5 to 8.
 Moderately soft to hard water.

-When it comes to sporting tiger stripes, there are a plethora of banded beauties among the barbs.
-While many of these fish are either too belligerent or too tropical to be considered for temperate tanks a noteworthy exception is the handsome Black ruby barb, Pethia nigrofasciata.
-In the shops these often look like a washed out Tiger barb, but once settled into your tank with a good mix of sexes, males develop a deep purple-black body colour fading to ruby red around the head, speckled with metallic silver scales, like the sky at night.
+In the shops these often look like a washed out tiger barb.
+However, once settled, with a good mix of sexes, males develop a deep purple-black body colour fading to ruby red around the head, speckled with metallic silver scales.
 Females remain simply boldly striped, but their presence encourages the male’s best colour and courtship displays.

 Origin: Sri Lanka.